The Retro Revival: Why Surfers Are Obsessed with Single Fins and Mid-Lengths Again

 Q. Are mid-lengths good for small waves?

 Yes, brilliant.
-The extra volume and length help you catch waves that would be impossible on a shortboard.
-They're one of the best tools for getting the most out of small, weak surf.
+The extra volume and length help you catch waves that would be difficult or impossible on a shortboard.
+As a general rule, the bigger the board, the easier it is to generate speed and maintain glide, especially in small, weak surf.
+That's why mid-lengths are one of the best tools for getting the most out of average conditions and maximizing your wave count.

 Q. Will a single fin slow my progression?